Check out our price breakdown of medical schools in Ukraine

 Do you feel like packing yet?

-Ukrainian medical universities are recognised worldwide, so you can choose where you want to practice.
+Ukrainian medical universities are recognised worldwide, so you can choose where you want to practise.

 Some of the universities require an entrance exam.
 However, there are universities that rank you based on your diploma.
 Contact our advisors for further information.